 If space opens up, you’ll get an email.
 I have a special alert set up on my phone when I get an ExpertFlyer email because once award space shows up, you need to act fast.

 To set alerts, you need to purchase a monthly subscription for $9.99 but I think that’s a reasonable price to pay for the tools you get.
 You can cancel with just one click at any time and if you need to use the service again, it’s just as easy to re-activate.
 If you’re interested, I suggest checking out some of the wonderful websites that have already gone in-depth to show how to work the different features.

 I also don’t want to take a substandard flight or horrible routing just because the one I really want isn’t currently available.
 Using a tool like ExpertFlyer gives me the feeling that I’m still in some control of my travel destiny.
-If at any time, what I really want becomes available I will get an email.
-I can set a date in my head that if award space still hasn’t shown up, then I’ll start looking at other options.
+If at any time what I really want becomes available, I will get an email.
+I can set a date in my head that if award space still hasn’t shown up, I’ll start looking at other options.

 This is how I’ve learned to overcome, or at least compensate for, my biggest travel weakness.
 What’s yours and what do you do to try and overcome it?

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.